qisuqi/qiqisu.github.io/docs/_projects-ml/sarcasm-detection.md

 721 are not sarcastic and 156 are sarcastic, and a balanced dataset containing harvested real-time tweets obtained from Twitter API with 2,000 tweets annotated by the author of this paper.

-It is observed that the proposed model obtained a testing accuracy of 66%, 77%, and 90% when predicting the unseen test data on the SemEval, Riloff, and, Harvested datasets, respectively.

-Three word embedding methods are also experimented with: Word2Vec, GloVe, and BERT.

 ## Model Architecture

 <img src='/images/architecture.png'>

 ## Results
+The proposed model obtained a testing accuracy of 66%, 77%, and 90% when predicting the unseen test data on the SemEval, Riloff, and, Harvested datasets, respectively.
+The figures below also show the proposed model with three other word embedding method: Word2Vec, GloVe, and BERT.

 <img src='/images/disso_harvested.png'>
 <img src='/images/disso_semeval.png'>